Harry Sydney

-Harry Flanroy Sydney III (born June 26, 1959) is a former professional American football player whose position was running back.
-He played six seasons in the National Football League (NFL) for the San Francisco 49ers and Green Bay Packers after three years with the Denver Gold and Memphis Showboats of the USFL.
-He now resides in Green Bay, Wisconsin, where he operates a not-for-profit male mentoring program called "My Brother's Keeper", and was the head football coach of the West High School Wildcats.
+Harry Flanroy Sydney III (born June 26, 1959) is an American former professional football player who was a running back in the National Football League (NFL) and the United States Football League (USFL).
+He played college football for the Kansas Jayhawks.
+Sydney played six seasons in the NFL for the San Francisco 49ers and Green Bay Packers after three years in the USFL with the Denver Gold and Memphis Showboats.
+He now resides in Green Bay, Wisconsin, where he operates a not-for-profit male mentoring program called "My Brother's Keeper," and was the head football coach of the West High School Wildcats.

 Highlights

 Harry Sydney played on the 1988 and 1989 San Francisco 49ers Super Bowl championship teams.
-He was the captain of the special team.
+He was the captain of the special teams.
 He earned another Super Bowl ring as running backs coach for the 1996 Green Bay Packers.
 He served as RB Coach from 1995 to 1999.
 He is also 11th all-time in rushing yards for the USFL.

 Sydney is the only NFL player who has caught touchdown passes from both Joe Montana and Brett Favre.